mf210/LetsChat/README.md

 ## Run Tests
-After running docker containers enter below command in your terminal to connect to the web container's bash:
+After running the docker containers, enter the following command in your terminal:

-    docker container exec -it letschat-web-1 bash
+    docker container exec -it letschat-web-1 pytest

-Then run test with:

-    pytest

 ## What did I used in this project
 ### Backend: